Bio 2010 - Microbiology » Summer 2021 » Chapter 15 Quiz (A)

 We discussed Pathogen Associated Molecular Patterns (PAMPS) and their relationship with pattern recognition receptors (PRRs).
 How does the immune cell respond to activation of its pattern recognition receptors?

-A. it commits intrinsic apoptosis
+B. it commits intrinsic apoptosis

 C. it cell divides

-D. it mutates
+D. it releases cytokines

 Question #10